Steps to Take if Your Water Use is High

 Review Your Water Use History

 You can review your water use history located at the lower left side of your bill to determine if your current water use is elevated or inclining.
-Please note, the water use history is provided in gallons rounded down to the lowest thousand.
-For example, a 10 shown for a month's use indicates that between 10,000 and 10,999 gallons metered to your location during the billing period.
+Please note, the water use history is provided in rounded gallons.
+For example, a 10 shown for a month's use indicates that between 10,000 and 10,499 gallons metered to your location during the billing period.
 To calculate a more exact number, locate the total number of CCFs above the detailed billing information on your bill and multiple that number by 748 gallons.

 If you are going to have trouble making payment, request a payment extension or payment arrangement online at utilities.tampagov.net or contact our Utilities Call Center at (813) 274-8811 to see what arrangements can be made to avoid an interruption of service.

 Tampa's average single-family residential account uses between 8 and 10 CCF (5,984 to 7,480 gallons) of water monthly.
 You may use more or less based on the number of people living in your home and when water is used for pools, irrigation and household maintenance projects.
 If you routinely use more than the average Tampa household, contact the Water Efficiency and Conservation team for recommendations that may help you reduce your water use and your monthly water costs.